 During my day off, I’ll spend time playing board games, watching movies, and even shopping with my kids and husband.
 We’ll relax and enjoy some junk food, or we’ll cook the meals for the next week.

 The important thing for me is to avoid the computer for work.
-Maybe I’ll do something while they’re napping or doing some housework in their room (usually tidying up or putting their clothes away) but it’s minor.
+Maybe I’ll do something while they’re napping or doing some housework in their room (usually tidying up or putting their clothes from local newborn boutiques away) but it’s minor.
 My focus has to be on them to spend quality time with them.